 How do I know if a car accident was actually the cause of my disc herniation?

-Disc herniation can occur because of natural deterioration of the spinal discs that occur as you get older.
-If you want to recover legal damages for your injury, you will have to show that your herniated disc was caused by an auto accident or other collision as opposed to natural aging.
-If you plan to pursue legal action, you will eventually need to an opinion from a doctor that the car accident was the likely cause of your disc herniation.
+Disc herniation can occur because of the natural deterioration of spinal discs as you age.
+To recover legal damages for your injury, you must show that your herniated disc was caused by an auto accident or other collision instead of natural aging.
+If you plan to pursue legal action, you will eventually need an opinion from a doctor that the car accident was the likely cause of your disc herniation.
 In some cases, this conclusion might be simple and obvious.
-If you are relatively young with no prior history of back issues and you experience symptoms right after a car accident your doctor will have little difficulty concluding that the accident was the cause.
+If you are relatively young with no history of back issues and experience symptoms right after a car accident, your doctor will have little difficulty concluding that the accident was the cause.

 In cases where this conclusion is less obvious, the results of an MRI can be very helpful in establishing whether your herniated disc was caused by the accident.
 The results of an MRI scan can sometimes provide definitive evidence that your disc herniation resulted from acute trauma (consistent with a car accident) as opposed to chronic deterioration over time.